Omar Atwa Illustrations by Nano Banana 2026

 This is the chapter where the dirt actually moves.
 By month two at Birchwood, the site has changed from quiet stripped farmland into a working construction site, with excavators digging in the cut areas, trucks rumbling between cut and fill, and dozers spreading material on the receiving end.

-The work is called mass excavation, and the basic loop is simple.
+The work is called mass excavation (or bulk earthworks, the term you'll hear in the field), and the basic loop is simple.
 An excavator scoops dirt from a cut area into a dump truck.
 The truck drives across the site to a fill area.
 The truck dumps the load.
 A dozer spreads it.
 Repeat thousands of times.

 A surprising thing about dirt

 Anyone watching a working site for the first time eventually notices something strange.
 The pile of dirt next to the excavator is bigger than the hole it came out of.
-Then, after the dozers and rollers work it over, the placed fill is somehow smaller than the pile.
+After the rollers work it back into a fill, the pile shrinks down again, sometimes back to the size of the hole, sometimes a bit bigger, sometimes a bit smaller.

 Diagram 02 / The three states of dirt

 This matters for a practical reason: every estimate, every truck count, every bill depends on knowing which state you're measuring.
 A truck that holds 15 cubic metres is holding 15 cubic metres of loose dirt.
-That's only about 12 cubic metres in the ground (bank), and even less once it's compacted into a fill.
+For a typical clay, that's about 12 cubic metres of bank, and somewhere around 12 to 13 once placed in a compacted fill.

 Get the conversion wrong and your numbers are off by 20 to 30 percent.
 On a 100,000 cubic metre job, that's a six figure mistake.